-The other aspect of Dr. Shi’s research is focused on study of the interrelationship between the bioenergetic pathways of host immune cells and their specific immune functions.
-Recent research findings indicate that host immune cells switch to utilize aerobic glycolysis as a carbon and energy source in response to M. tuberculosis infection, and this metabolic switch is associated with the induction of the Hypoxia Inducible Factor 1 (HIF-1), a master transcription regulator of genes involved in energy metabolism.
-This change of energy strategy in host immune cells is analogous to Warburg effect, the metabolic state of cancer cells.
-Increasing evidence indicates that occurrence of Warburg effect in immune cells through HIF-1 activation is an important mechanism of host antibacterial and inflammatory response to M. tuberculosis infection, and that the pathogen hijacks Warburg effect as a mechanism of pathogenesis.
-Studying the links between Warburg effect and antibacterial functions and inflammatory response could thus lead to the development of immunotherapy to enhance antibacterial functions by manipulating the metabolism of immune cells.
-This host-targeted strategy would help treat/cure the drug-resistant TB.
+Dr. Shi’s research is focused on studying the interrelationship between bioenergetic pathways of host immune cells and their specific immune functions in TB.
+Recent findings from his group indicate that host immune cells switch to utilize aerobic glycolysis (aka, the Warburg effect in cancer cells) as carbon and energy source in response to Mtb infection, and this metabolic reprogramming is associated with induction of the Hypoxia Inducible Factor 1 (HIF-1), a master transcription regulator of genes involved in multiple cellular adaptation processes including energy metabolism.
+Increasing evidence indicates that the Warburg effect is required for immune cells to mount an efficient antimicrobial and pro-inflammatory response against Mtb, and that the pathogen modulates the metabolic reprogramming of host immune cells as mechanism of pathogenicity.
+Using multiple approaches including protein immunofluorescence and RNA-FISH his group is dissecting the metabolic determinants of immune cell functions in association with different infection outcome.
+Elucidation of host immunometabolism in TB is expected to illuminate avenues for the development of host-directed therapies (HDT) to enhance the antimicrobial functions of immune cells by “tailoring” their metabolism.

 Du P, Sohaskey CD, Shi L (2016) Transcriptional and Physiological Changes during Mycobacterium tuberculosis Reactivation from Non-replicating Persistence.
 Front Microbiol 7: 1346.
 PMI: 27630619